aws-amplify/amplify-cli/Readme.md

  - Requires Node.js® version 8.x or later

 Install and configure the Amplify CLI as follows:

 ```bash
 $ npm install -g @aws-amplify/cli
 $ amplify configure
 ```

+ - Warning: Please don't use `yarn` for installing the CLI.
+It has known issues when installing the Amplify CLI.
+Use `npm` instead as advised above.

 ## Commands Summary